Our Suckley School Curriculum values that underpin all learning are:

 Through daily collective worship and RE and PSHE we help pupils to acquire an understanding of, and respect for their own and others culture and way of life.
 Prejudicial or discriminatory behaviour is challenged.

 We discuss differences between people, such as faith, gender, ethnicity, disability or sexuality.
-We have a link with a school in Zambia with which the children are familiar, and children exchange letters regularly to share lifestyle and interests.
 Our link with a very large city school in a neighbouring county encourages children to mix with others, and experience their school life. reciprol visits encourage the children to compare and contrast, and to respect.
 This school make reciprocal visits with ourselves so that each can compare and contrast their localities, communities, similarities and differences.

 Our collective worship program covers a wide and varied range of themes and topics by sharing a 'What's going on in the World' approach, reflecting on current affairs and events, by sharing the celebrations of the main religions and by openly discussing these themes as follow ups in the classroom.